Jerryx2020/Grapevine/README.md

 ## FBLA Guidelines
 - [x] The app must be rated for all ages
 - [x] Packaged with complete file, README, and instructions : contains README with usage instructions as well as info page on startup
-- [x] Application Functionality : application can be launched in iPhone and iPad
+- [x] Application Functionality : application can be launched on iPhone, and an Android version is included
-- [x] Documentation and Copyright Compliance : all license information is included in each directory
+- [x] Documentation and Copyright Compliance : all license information is included in the code as well as in README.md
 - [x] Application addresses the topic/problem : application is a social media app
-- [x] Planning Process : planning is thoroughy described in presentation
+- [x] Planning Process : planning is thoroughy described in presentation and user guide
-- [x] Navigation : navigation is intuitive
+- [x] Navigation : navigation is intuitive and described in README.md
-- [x] Code : code contains commentary and is written in a logical order as explained in structure
+- [x] Code : code contains commentary and is arranged logically, as explained in Project Structure
-- [x] Icon and Graphics : graphics are consistent with logo color scheme, and logo is shown on iPhone home screen
+- [x] Icon and Graphics : graphics are consistent with logo color scheme, and logo is shown on device home screen
-- [x] Social Media : the app is connected to Google firebase
+- [x] Social Media : the app is connected to Google Firebase and makes use of a Social Media design
-- [x] Bugs : no bugs have been observed, and bugs can be reported through GitHub
+- [x] Bugs : no bugs have been observed, and future bugs can be reported through GitHub

 ## Licensing
-All of the 3rd party resources we used are under perpetual or circumstantial licenses which are all met in our current condition of the application.
-Any images used in the application are copyright free under the creative commons license and they are not real people.
-The two inanimate pictures used were taken personally.
-Symbols are all licensed inside Xcode.
+All 3rd party resources are used under perpetual or circumstantial licenses, and their conditions are all met.
+Any images used in the application are used under the Creative Commons license and are not of real people.
+The two landscape pictures used were taken personally and the rights to the images are maintained.
+System symbols are licensed for free developer use by Apple.

 BertQA capabilities (located in the file system as BertQACore) are used under the Apache License Version 2.0.
-Consistently with the requests of the license, a copy is included in the top level of the BertQACore folder, and all copyright headers in the used files are maintained.
+Consistently with the terms of the license, a copy is included in the top level of the BertQACore folder, and all copyright headers in the used files are maintained.